 ASU Cycling Team

-The Adams State University Cycling Team is proud to fully support collegiate mountain bike racing and road racing teams in the Rocky Mountain Collegiate Cycling Conference (RMCCC).
+We are proud to compete in the Rocky Mountain Collegiate Cycling Conference (RMCCC) as a collegiate varsity cycling program certified by USA Cycling.
 The team covers all expenses related to collegiate racing including a team jersey and bibs, travel, lodging, food and entry fees.
 There are also scholarships available for some members.

 To provide the members of the team the resources and opportunities to excel in cycling, education and community.